phwl/elec3608-lab/labs/ass1-pipe/README.md

 # Question
 Create a pipelined RV32I processor which implements enough of the instructions specified in Volume 1 Sections 2.1-2.6 of the RISC-V ISA Specification <https://riscv.org/technical/specifications/> to execute the programs supplied with this assignment and add the following features:
- 1. (40%) A 2-stage pipelined processor with high clock frequency on a [Lattice iCE40-HX8k](https://www.latticesemi.com/iCE40) FPGA.
+ 1. (4 marks) A 2-stage pipelined processor with high clock frequency on a [Lattice iCE40-HX8k](https://www.latticesemi.com/iCE40) FPGA.
 This should be achieved by placing a pipeline register in the best position and modifying the test programs to resolve hazards via ```nop``` instructions.
- 1. (30%) Incorporate hardware interlocks, i.e.  any stalling of the processor to resolve hazards is done within the processor so the original test programs can be executed.
+ 1. (3 marks) Incorporate hardware interlocks, i.e.  any stalling of the processor to resolve hazards is done within the processor so the original test programs can be executed.
- 1. (30%) Incorporate forwarding or branch prediction.
+ 1. (3 marks) Incorporate forwarding or branch prediction.
 You should choose the one which you think will give the best performance improvement and justify the choice in your report.

-The percentages above are the maximum mark achievable for the Design plus Report parts of this assignment.
+ 1. (5 marks) Report (see below).

+The machine marked parts will consider correctness and performance.
+Note that some of the tests will give the right answer only for a machine with no hardware interlocks.
 Performance will be measured using the ```make result``` target as shown below
 ```bash
 $ make result
 ...